 Peer review forms the basis of funding decisions at CRUK.
 When you apply to us for research funding, your application will be taken through a thorough peer review assessment process.

-Depending on the funding you’ve applied for, this can include written peer review, assessment by an expert review panel or an interview.
+Depending on the funding you’ve applied for, this can include assessment by an expert review panel or an interview.
 Final funding decisions are made by our funding committees.

 How we award research funding

 In order to beat cancer sooner, we fund high quality research that aligns with our Research Strategy.
 Independent scientific experts in the research community make recommendations for funding in accordance with our strategy and within the budgets we set.

 We have a range of funding opportunities, each of which fall under the remit of one of our expert funding committees.
 Our grants are awarded in open competition and only after all funding applications are scrutinised through scientific peer review by appropriately qualified experts.

 We are a member of the Association of Medical Research Charities (AMRC) and as such we follow the AMRC’s high standards and recommended principles of peer review: